 Contents

-Learn About the Fascinating History of Vatican City | Formation of the City State to Today
+Learn about the fascinating history of Vatican City | Origins of the city-state

 Sprawling over just 100 acres, Vatican City is the smallest country in the world.
 This region was a part of Rome for the longest time (200 years to be precise) but it gained independence in 1929 and since then been governed as an absolute monarchy with the pope being the head.
 Covering approximately one-eighth the size of the NY Central Park - you can explore this country within just a few hours.
 The best part?
 You don’t even need a visa!

-Vatican Timeline
+Vatican timeline

 1506: The cornerstone of St. Peter's Basilica (one of the most important pilgrimage sites and one of the world’s largest buildings) is laid.